+- The delivery of Long-Term Care in Ontario, including:

 - The Continuum of Care

 - The role of the Ministry of Long-Term Care (MOLTC)

 - The role of Veterans' Affairs Canada

 - The role of Ontario Health East

 - The role of other organizations related to the delivery of long-term health care.

 - Corporate Governance in not-for-profit organizations

 - The Perley and Rideau Veterans' Health Centre (Perley Health) including its:

 - History, Mission Statement, and Strategic Plan

 - Governance Framework

 - Management Structure and Team

 - Delivery of Care and Services

 - Financial Management

 - Human Resource Stewardship

 - Foundation

-- Stakeholders.
+- o Stakeholders.